Daniel-Wittgenstein/inkutils/readme.md

 ### raise(variable, number)

-*(These functions were formally called "plus" and "minus", but that's just too confusing.)*
+*(These functions were formerly called "plus" and "minus", but that's just too confusing.)*

 The "raise" and "lower" functions are modeled after [ChoiceScript](https://www.choiceofgames.com/make-your-own-games/choicescript-intro/)'s ["Fairmath"](https://choicescriptdev.fandom.com/wiki/Arithmetic_operators#Fairmath) operators.
 They guarantee that a value always stays between 0 and 100 and that it's harder to reach more extreme values (very high or very low values).
 They are typically used for stats in a game.